mozilla/explainers/amount.md

   Multiple elements for a single amount are a substantially lengthier syntax, both suboptimal for developer ergonomics and easier to get wrong or break in maintenance.
 * The WebWeWant `<amount>` proposal is both incomplete, and yet seems to also have unnecessary features like the boolean `non-zero-decimals`.
+* The `<m>` or measure element proposal has many good attributes (in both senses), and may present an opportunity for collaboration.
+The only obvious nit is in the name, as a “measure” implies something was measured, which we cannot (do not want to) assume.
+  Whereas an “amount“ could be a measure or an abstract quantity or part of a request or rule, such as legislated speed limits, which exist regardless and independent of any particular measurement.
 * The TC39 measure proposal is both a semantic layer violation (meaning in the web platform should be encoded in markup, not script), and also creates even worse developer ergonomics (wordier and more fragile imperative syntax) than the `h-measure` microformat.
+  Like the measure element proposal, the name is a mismatch for some use-cases.

 ## Motivation for this explainer
 By choosing the best from prior proposals, we can create a simpler, more ergonomic and robust solution for web developers that starts with solving the most common use-cases, with room for extensions to solve more use-cases as necessary.